×

 In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat Hyperlordosis.

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to repair the damage and help Hyperlordosis.
+This has been shown to stimulate the production of collagen cells, the small cells needed to help with Hyperlordosis.

 As prolotherapy is helping to treat the root cause of Hyperlordosis, it is deemed to be a permanent fix, preventing the symptoms from returning.